coburnw/python-vxi11-server/README.md

 Inspired by sonium0's [pyvxi11server](https://github.com/sonium0/pyvxi11server)

 ### Requirements
-  * developed and tested with Python2.7.9 on BeagleBone Black
+  * Ported to Python 3 and tested on the RPi

 ### Dependencies
 #### Server
-  * possibly rpcbind package
+  * rpcbind package
+  On a systemd os, use the command ```systemctl status rpcbind``` to verify run status.

 #### Client
   * [python-vxi11](https://github.com/python-ivi/python-vxi11) or some other VXI-11 client library that enables interaction with a VXI-11 Server.